Windsor Mayor's Arts Awards

 The award program is one component of the Municipal Cultural Master Plan approved by City Council in 2010 to strengthen and develop culture in the City.

 The awards are presented in partnership with Windsor Endowment for the Arts.
+They will next be presented in 2020.

 Mayor's Arts Awards: Artist - presented to an individual artist engaged in a broad spectrum of activities having to do with creating, practicing or demonstrating art.
 Art is broadly conceived to include all genres within the following disciplines: performance, visual, literary, media/new media, and design.